slimtoolkit/slim/README.md

 2: `gox -build-toolchain -os="linux" -os="darwin"` (note:  might have to run it with `sudo`)

+Note:

+Step 2 is not necessary with Go 1.5.

 #### Local Build Steps

 Once you install the dependencies (GOX - required; Godep - optional) run these scripts:

-1. Pull the dependencies: `./src.deps.get.sh`
+1. Pull the dependencies: `./scripts/src.deps.get.sh`
-2. Build it: `./src.build.sh`
+2. Build it: `./scripts/src.build.sh`

-You can use the clickable `.command` scripts on Mac OS X:
+You can use the clickable `.command` scripts on Mac OS X (located in the `scripts` directory):

 1. `mac.src.deps.get.command`
 2. `mac.src.build.command`